 It was a surreal *that happens to other people, not to me* night and following days, weeks, and months.
 Seemingly random symptoms kept hitting me.
-In August 2012, a year later to the day, I was diagnosed with Lyme disease.
+In August 2012, a year later to the day, I was diagnosed with neurological Lyme disease.
 This diagnosis unveiled several others.
-As of the beginning of 2018, though we still have a ways to go, we have also, by God’s grace, seen much progress in my conditions.
+As of the beginning of 2019, though we still have a ways to go, we have also, by God’s grace, seen much progress in my health.

 The entire process of dealing with chronic illness can be exhausting.
 However, God is merciful and shows me a myriad of opportunities “to know the love of Christ, which passes knowledge, that ye might be filled with all the fullness of God” (Eph.
 3:19 KJV).